robisim74/qwik-speak/docs/quick-start.md

   response.locale = lang || config.defaultLocale.lang;
 };
 ```
-Internally, Qwik Speak will try to take the Qwik `locale`, before falling back to default locale if it not in `supportedLocales`.
+Internally, Qwik Speak will try to take the Qwik `locale`, before falling back to default locale if it is not in `supportedLocales`.

 ## Change locale
 Now we want to change locale without reloading the page, just rerendering components that use translations.
 Let's create a `ChangeLocale` component: